Removing Financial Barriers for Patients and Providers

 Inpatient Reimbursement Program

-In the spring of 2022 CMS approved CERAMENT G for a New Technology Add-On Payment.
+In August of 2025 CMS approved CERAMENT G for a New Technology Add-On Payment for the indication open fractures.
 New Technology Add-On Payment (NTAP) is intended to provide inpatient admissions with additional payment for the use of CERAMENT G with Gentamicin when the hospital costs exceed the payment threshold.
-Payment varies based on costs exceeding the payment threshold with a max payment of $4,918.55.
+Payment varies based on costs exceeding the payment threshold with a max payment of $5,687.50.